jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 ...
 ```

-Here is an elided example of the bulk data generated on the same day for all the RDAP object classes an RIR supports:
+The following is an elided example of the bulk data generated on the same day for all the RDAP object classes an RIR
+supports:

 ```
 {